thunderbiscuit/opcode-explained/opcodes/OP_PUSHDATA2.md

 **Short description:** Read the next 2 bytes as `N`.
 Push the next `N` bytes as an array onto the stack.
 :::

-The `OP_PUSHDATA2` opcode will read the 2 bytes that follows it and interpret them as an integer.
+The `OP_PUSHDATA2` opcode will read the 2 bytes that follow it and interpret them as an integer.
 It will then push the next number of bytes this integer specifies onto the stack.
-Because it reads 2 bytes and inteprets them as a number, this opcode can push any number of bytes from 1 to 65,535.
-Note that for any number of bytes over 75 and under 255, it is more efficient to use `OP_PUSHDATA1` (saving 1 byte), and for any number of bytes under 76, any of the opcodes in the `OP_PUSHBYTES` family (saving 2 bytes).
-See the `[OP_PUSHDATA1](./OP_PUSHDATA1.md) page for more of this.
+Because it reads 2 bytes and inteprets them as a number, this opcode can push any number of bytes from 0 to 65,535, though consensus rules only allow at most 520 bytes in one push.
+Note that for any number of bytes between 76 and 255, it is more efficient (and required by standardness rules) to use `OP_PUSHDATA1`, and for any number of bytes under 76, opcodes in the `OP_PUSHBYTES` family, or more specific opcodes where applicable (see [minimal push operations](../script/push.md#minimal-push-operations)).

 `OP_PUSHDATA2` is part of a group of 3 opcodes that push a custom, user-specified number of bytes onto the stack (its sibling opcodes are [OP_PUSHDATA1](./OP_PUSHDATA1.md) and [OP_PUSHDATA4](./OP_PUSHDATA4.md)).